Creating Writing Assignments: Getting a Sense of Scale

 - Define “simile.”

-- Define “simile,” identify one in the poem, and tell what it contributes to the poem.
+- Define “simile,” identify one in the poem, and explain what it contributes to the poem.

 - Restate Ohm’s law in your own words.